Boris Diaw: Executive career

 In 2009, Diaw became vice-president and shareholder of the JSA Bordeaux basketball club in his native France and took over as president one year later.
 In 2017, he stepped down as president of the club.

 In 2010, he founded UKIND, an eco-responsible clothing brand.

 On July 4, 2019, Diaw was announced as the new president of Metropolitans 92, succeeding Jean-Pierre Aubry.
 He resigned in April 2020.

 Personal life

 Diaw's mother, Élisabeth Riffiod, is regarded as one of the best centers in French women's basketball history.
 She is a member of the French Basketball Hall of Fame.
 Diaw's father, Issa Diaw, is a former Senegalese high jump champion.
 Diaw has a half-brother, Paco Diaw, who was a guard at Georgia Tech, but transferred to Lee University, a small NAIA school in the Southern States Athletic Conference.
 His other brother, Martin Diaw, played basketball for Division II's California University of Pennsylvania.

-Diaw and fellow French NBA star and Spurs teammate Tony Parker are long-time friends and former roommates.
-Diaw was the best man at Parker's wedding to actress Eva Longoria.